-With a shot at history at stake, Keenan Reynolds ended his Navy career with a clean sweep against Army.
+PHILADELPHIA (AP) With perfection at stake, Keenan Reynolds ended his Navy career with a clean sweep against Army.

-Navy coach Ken Niumatalolo just might go out the same way.
+Navy coach Ken Niumatalolo just might leave the academy the same way.

 Reynolds rushed for two touchdowns and threw for another score to lead the No. 21 Midshipmen to their 14th straight win over the Black Knights, 21-17 on Saturday at Lincoln Financial Field.